EUROPE MARKETS: European Stocks Drop For Second Day As Euro Rises After Inflation Data

 In other economic news, German retail sales rose 0.1% in March (http://www.marketwatch.com/story/german-retail-sales-nudge-higher-in-march-2017-04-28)on the month, beating forecasts of a flat reading.

-Weekly win: The pan-European benchmark was set for a 2.4% weekly gain following a strong rally at the start of week after centrist Emmanuel Macron came out on top in the first round of the French presidential election.
+Weekly win: The pan-European benchmark ended 2.4% higher for the week, posting its best weekly gain since December.
+The strong performance came following a strong rally at the start of week after centrist Emmanuel Macron came out on top in the first round of the French presidential election.
 Macron is expected to win the runoff round against far-right Marine Le Pen on May 7, easing fears of a so-called Frexit.

-Movers: Shares of UBS Group AG (UBS) jumped 3.1% after the Swiss banking giant reported earnings well ahead of forecasts (http://www.marketwatch.com/story/ubs-beats-forecasts-as-income-growth-strong-2017-04-28)due to strong income growth in its investment-banking and wealth-management units.
+Movers: Shares of UBS Group AG (UBS) rose 2.1% after the Swiss banking giant reported earnings well ahead of forecasts (http://www.marketwatch.com/story/ubs-beats-forecasts-as-income-growth-strong-2017-04-28)due to strong income growth in its investment-banking and wealth-management units.

-Electrolux AB shares (ELUXY) jumped 4.9% after the Swedish household-appliance maker posted better-than-expected earnings of 1.08 billion Swedish kronor (http://www.marketwatch.com/story/electrolux-shares-leap-after-earnings-beat-views-2017-04-28)($122.3 million) for the first quarter on improving trend across all of its businesses while accelerating cost savings.
+Electrolux AB shares (ELUXY) rose 0.7% after the Swedish household-appliance maker posted better-than-expected earnings of 1.08 billion Swedish kronor (http://www.marketwatch.com/story/electrolux-shares-leap-after-earnings-beat-views-2017-04-28)($122.3 million) for the first quarter on improving trend across all of its businesses while accelerating cost savings.

 (END) Dow Jones Newswires